Mensferro/opensourcerevolution/ENG/manual.md

 In general through history, peaceful and successful societal transformations typically involve strategic planning, broad-based support, effective communication, and the mobilization of various resources.

-However, with the onset of traditional and new media in the 21st century, controle of the narrative has had a major shift.
-So we will adress both:
+However, with the onset of traditional and new media in the 21st century, controle of the narrative has had a major shift, so it is important to we will also adress this.
+We will also address the individual strategy to give it more practical context, outside and inside repressive regimes:
 1. The general, historical strategy.
 2. The communication and media strategy
 </br>